-The EastGRIP project aims to have qualified medical staff in the camp at all times, and is prepared to arrange medical evacuation of field participants or visitors if deemed necessary by the medical staff and field leader.
-However, participation in the EastGRIP field work or visits to the EastGRIP camp are performed at your own risk, and each participant (or his/her institution) is responsible for obtaining medical clearance and insurance.
+The EastGRIP project aims to have a medical doctor/physician in camp at all times, and is prepared to arrange medical evacuation to a medical facility on the Greenlandic coast of a field participant or visitor if deemed necessary by the doctor and field leader.
+However, participation in the EastGRIP field work or visits to the EastGRIP camp is at the participant's (and/or their institution's) own risk, and each participant (or his/her institution) is responsible for medical and proper insurance cover.